Toggle Menu

 Jeet Heer

 Some political debates hit like an earthquake and immediately change the political landscape.
-Joe Biden’s disastrous debate in June against Trump is already the classic example: even as the debate progressed it was immediately clear that his inability to speak coherently at a crucial moment meant that Biden’s political future was over.
+Joe Biden’s disastrous debate in June against Trump is already the classic example: Even as the debate progressed, it was immediately clear that his inability to speak coherently at a crucial moment meant that Biden’s political future was over.
 But most debates aren’t like that.
-To the extent they have an impact, they are more like the shift from fall into winter, a slow and gradual shift that takes many days to be felt as a mild nip in the air turns into outright coldness.
-The public watches the debate over the course of ninety minutes or two hours, but the processing of what they saw takes time.
+To the extent that they have an impact, they are more like the shift from fall into winter, a slow and gradual change that takes many days to be felt as a mild nip in the air turns into outright coldness.
+The public watches the debate over the course of 90 minutes or two hours, but the processing of what it saw takes time.
 It’s a process that is aided and abetted by the media coverage, especially clips that distill a moment.

 Still, it took about a day for the damage to sink in.
 The Times’s debate story didn’t mention the gaffe until the seventh paragraph; The Post made even less of the comment in its initial report.